techidaily/site-win11-tips/source/_posts/bypassing-the-nvidia-geforce-connection-hurdle-in-win-11.md

 ## 5\.
 Reinstall GeForce Experience

  Outdated GeForce Experience software is one of the most common causes of the “Unable to connect to NVIDIA” error.
 Many users have resolved the issue by uninstalling GeForce Experience and installing the latest version.
-You can uninstall GeForce Experience within the Control Panel as instructed in this guide to[removing Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+You can uninstall GeForce Experience within the Control Panel as instructed in this guide to [removing Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .

 ![The Uninstall option for NVIDIA GeForce Experience](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/programs-and-features-applet.jpg)

- When you’ve uninstalled the old software version, open the[GeForce website](https://www.nvidia.com/en-gb/geforce/geforce-experience/) .
+ When you’ve uninstalled the old software version, open the [GeForce website](https://www.nvidia.com/en-gb/geforce/geforce-experience/) .
 Click**Download Now** to obtain the setup wizard for the latest GeForce Experience version.
 Go into File Explorer, open the folder containing the downloaded setup file, and double-click**GeForce\_Experience\_v3.27.0.112.exe** .
 Then select**Agree and Install** within the setup wizard.

 ## Get the “Unable to connect to NVIDIA” Error Sorted